maxZ-2020/westmarches/How to track Stuff.md

-# Everything is a Note
+# Everything is a Note / Everything is an Entity

 * Leaves do not need to be Notes but can be
 * Examples for Objects that can be a Note